Skip to main content

 Try infant massage

 This is great skin-to-skin bonding time and has many proven benefits.
 Don’t run the top of their head where their skull hasn’t formed, but otherwise, you can feel safe massaging just about any area of your baby like their feet, arms, legs, belly, and hands.
 Rubbing their tummy in a clockwise circular motion may help digestion.
-Read our guide to baby massage.
+Massage has many benefits for your baby.

 If none of this is the answer to how to soothe a colicky baby for you, give the pediatrician a call.
 Most of all, take care of yourself, too.
 The constant crying mixed with sleep deprivation and emotions running high is really tough, and it’s okay to put the baby down for five minutes, even if they are crying, to take a break.
 You’re doing your best, and if their needs are met and they are still crying, they will be okay if you need to take a shower while they lie in the crib.
 Colic usually resolves after the first three months of infancy, so there is an end in sight.